-Three years ago, I was debating between LASIK and SMILE to correct my short-sightedness.
+Three years ago, I was debating between SMILE and LASIK to correct my short-sightedness.
 I had so many questions – which would be safer, which would hurt less, which would give me better results?
 I’m happy to tell you that after getting an enhancement at Optimax, I am now one of the few people that have undergone both SMILE and LASIK – and can answer many of those questions.
+I can give you probably one of the most accurate SMILE vs LASIK analyses out there, so read on and feel free to leave me any questions below.

 At the vision test, it became clear that my power had increased somewhat.
 I was -1.00 in both eyes with a -0.25 and -0.50 astigmatism in my right and left eye respectively.
-I had suspected this would be the case and asked Ashley what would be the best steps to take in this situation.
-Ashley said that he would check in with Dr Stephen Chung and let me know.
+I had suspected this would be the case and asked the optometrist what would be the best step to take in this situation.
+He said that he would check in with Dr Stephen Chung, who is one of the senior surgeons, and let me know.

-The nest day, Optimax rang to let me know that they would be happy to proceed with an enhancement to fine tune my vision.
-This procedure is free under their Vision for Life program – when you do your LASIK with them, they will perform enhancements (also known as corrections) at no cost.
-There are some limitations of course, including having enough corneal tissue and if it is safe to do so.
+The next day, Optimax rang to let me know that they would be happy to proceed with an enhancement to fine tune my vision.
+This procedure is free under their Vision for Life program – when you do your SMILE or LASIK or even ASA with them, they will perform enhancements (also known as corrections) at no cost.
+There are some limitations of course, including having enough corneal tissue, and only if it is safe to do so.
 I asked if it would be possible to book in a consult with Dr Stephen Chung, just to go over some of my concerns and ask some questions.

 Around 5-10% of patients may need an enhancement.
 This has nothing to do with the skill of the surgeon or laser technology – it is largely to do with the fact everyone heals slightly differently.
 Usually, patients who have higher power are more likely to need a second correction.
 Younger patients are also more likely to need an enhancement as their power may change over time.
 This is just part of how our eyes age.